timbus-project/extractor-framework/Readme.md

 #Hardware Linux Extractor

-Hardware Linux Extractor is a tool developed in Java and extracts hardware information of a linux machine.
+The Hardware Linux Extractor is a tool developed in Java and extracts hardware information of a Linux machine.
+Utilizing a set of external tools, this module extracts information from a target machine and structures it with the aim of subsequently populating an ontology with all the machine's hardware dependencies.
+The extractor is composed by two different tools: A bundle to be deployed in Virgo container and used through the framework and a local CLI tool to be used locally, through the Terminal

 &nbsp;